 • your physical activity level

-• any past injuries to your feet or ankle
+• past injuries to your feet or ankle

-A doctor will typically examine your foot.
-They may press different areas on the foot to see where you feel pain.
+As they examine your foot, a doctor may press different areas to see where you feel pain.
 They may also ask you to walk and perform exercises like rolling your foot to evaluate your range of motion.

-To test for extensor tendonitis, a doctor will ask you to flex your foot downward and then try to pull your toes up while you resist.
-If you feel pain, extensor tendonitis is likely the cause.
+To test for extensor tendonitis, a doctor may have you flex your foot downward and then try to pull your toes up while you resist.
+If you feel pain, extensor tendonitis is a likely cause.

 If the doctor suspects a broken bone, fracture, or bone spurs, they’ll likely order an X-ray of the foot.